… to learn the photographic vocabulary "Glossary of Photography"

 - Sensitivity – the more sensitive a sensor is, the less light it will need to properly illuminate a photo “Glossary of Photography”

 - Sensor – an electronic component in the camera.
 Its role is to transform light into digital information.

 - Sensor dynamics – the ability to record light and dark tones.
 The stronger this dynamic, as a result, the more the sensor will be able to record very clear and very dark tones.

 - Sharpness – the absence of blurring in the contours “Glossary of Photography”

 - Shutter – a mechanical part placed between the lens and the sensor to vary the amount of light entering the camera due to the shutter speed.
 [Click here to read the full article about shutter speed.]

-- Speed priority – semiautomatic measurement mode to manage exposure by playing with the shutter speed
+- Shutter priority – semiautomatic measurement mode to manage exposure by playing with the shutter speed

 - Spherical aberration – lack of sharpness affecting the edges of a photo because the light rays do not converge on the same plane as those passing through the center